jaredhanson/dotfiles/README.md

 ### Prepare Operating System

-To the extent possible, system-provided
+To the extent possible, system-provided programs are used to install packages and manage configuration.
+This minimizes the number of dependencies needed to set up a new machine.
+In cases where these prerequisites are not provided, the following instructions are used to prepare the operating system.

 #### macOS